brianf203/asl-video-to-text/README.md

 ```

 This installs torch, transformers, mediapipe, fairseq, gradio, and related
 packages.
-This will take a while, and `fairseq` will build from source (a few
+This will take a while, and `fairseq` will build from source.
-minutes, this is normal).

 ## 4. Install the Jetson-specific PyTorch build (for GPU acceleration)